Odisha FC: 2019–2022: Rebranding and early seasons

+2022–23: Gombau's return, and first-ever ISL play-off qualification

 The 2022 Durand Cup kicked of the 2022–23 Indian football season, followed by the Indian Super League season, and later ended with the Super Cup.
 In the 2022 Durand Cup group stage, Odisha topped their group with four wins in four games, scoring 11 goals without conceding a single goal, and qualified for the 2022 Durand Cup quarter-finals.
-Odisha went down a.e.t. against Bengaluru in the quarter-finals 1-2, bowing out of the competition.
+Odisha went down a.e.t. against Bengaluru in the quarter-finals 1–2, bowing out of the competition.
 In the 2022–23 Indian Super League season, Odisha finished 6th with 30 points on the table and qualified for the playoffs for the first time since rebranding into Odisha FC.
+However, they lost to Mohun Bagan 2-0 in the knockouts.

+2023: First breakthrough in Super Cup success under Clifford

+After the conclusion of the 2022–23 Indian Super League season, Odisha parted ways with head coach Josep Gombau on 11 March 2023, following club's exit from the ISL knockout stage.
+Clifford Miranda, who had served as Gombau's assistant during the season, was appointed interim head coach on 16 March 2023 ahead of the 2023 AIFF Super Cup.

-However, they lost to Mohun Bagan 2-0 in the knock-outs.
-In the 2023 Indian Super Cup, Odisha began their campaign by drawing 1-1 against East Bengal.
-They then went on to win 3-0 against I-League side Aizawl FC and a 2-1 win against Hyderabad FC to top their group and qualify for the Semi-final of the tournament.
-In the Semi-final, they beat the surprise team in the tournament Northeast United FC on a scoreline of 3-1 to qualify for their first ever Super Cup Final where they were up against current ISL runner-up Bengaluru FC.
+In the 2023 Indian Super Cup, Odisha began their campaign by drawing 1–1 against East Bengal.
+They then went on to win 3–0 against I-League side Aizawl FC and a 2–1 win against Hyderabad FC to top their group and qualify for the Semi-final of the tournament.
+In the Semi-final, they beat the surprise team in the tournament NorthEast United 3-1 to qualify for their first ever Super Cup Final where they were up against Bengaluru.

-On 25 April 2023, Odisha clinched their first ever silverware, the Indian Super Cup title, defeating Bengaluru FC 2-1 in the 2023 Indian Super Cup final.
+On 25 April 2023, Odisha clinched their first ever silverware, the Indian Super Cup title, defeating Bengaluru FC 2–1 in the 2023 Indian Super Cup final.
 They faced 2021–22 I-League champions Gokulam Kerala in the Indian club qualifiers for 2023–24 AFC competitions.
 Diego Maurício's hat-trick helped Odisha cruise past Gokulam Kerala to qualify for the AFC Cup.